 In ALE, every feature structure must respect the appropriateness restrictions in the type declarations.
 This amounts to two restrictions.
 First, if a feature is defined for a feature structure of a given type, then that type must be appropriate for the feature.
 Furthermore, the value of the feature must be of the appropriate type, as declared in the appropriateness conditions.
 The second condition goes the other way around: if a feature is appropriate for a type, then every feature structure of that type must have a value for the feature.
 A feature structure respecting these two conditions is said to be totally well-typed in the terminology of Carpenter (1992, Chapter 6).4.4For instance, consider the following feature structures:

-HD a
+list HD a TL bot

 ne_list